 The Santa Cruz II's Swedish-designed cabins reflect the latested in cruise trends.
 Comfortable spaces and large picture windows illuminate the interior spaces and allow guests to take in the views, offering elegant relaxation areas after a day of active exploring.
 The ship has 50 cabins for 90 guests, 36 of which can be interconnected, offering flexibility for guests from single travellers to families.
-43 Explorer Double Cabins are located on the Horizon (23), Expedition (17), and Panorama Decks (3).
-In addition, there are three Darwin Suites on the Panorama Deck with double picture windows, will provide superb comfort and deluxe amenities for more discerning guests.
+43 Explorer Double Cabins are located on the Horizon (23), Expedition (17), and Panorama Decks (3); 2 Voyageur Single cabins on Horizon Deck and 2 Explorer Triple cabins on Horizon Deck, In addition, there are three Darwin Suites on the Panorama Deck with double picture windows, will provide superb comfort and deluxe amenities for more discerning guests.

-- 43 Explorer Double Cabins (163 sq ft / 15.2 m2) Horizon, Expedition and Panorama Decks - 2 Explorer Triple Cabins(192 sq ft / 17.8m2) Horizon Deck - 3 Darwin Suites (325 sqft / 30.0m2) Panorama Deck
+- 43 Explorer Double Cabins (163 sq ft / 15.2 m2) Horizon, Expedition and Panorama Decks - 2 Voyageur Single Cabins (127 sq ft / 11.84 m2) Horizon Deck - 2 Explorer Triple Cabins(192 sq ft / 17.8m2) Horizon Deck - 3 Darwin Suites (325 sqft / 30.0m2) Panorama Deck